ttkpark/Addstr/README.md

 This features...
 > 1. It never uses malloc().
-> It has Memory Buffers (divided into segments equally, number of ADDSTR_BANKNUM)
+> It has Memory Buffers (divided into segments equally, it becames the bank number.)
-> which each segment is sized ADDSTR_BUFSIZE.
+> user-definable max size of each segment(bank).
 > #So It can serve Adding String features with fixed memory(normally 1024 Byte)
 > 2. It serves Adding String featues.
 > 3. easily convertible with char*.